Andersson007/certification/README.md

   - [Ansible Content Actions](https://github.com/ansible/ansible-content-actions/)

 - If you want to learn community best practices related to collection development and maintenance, see the [Ansible community package collection requirements](https://docs.ansible.com/ansible/devel/community/collection_contributors/collection_requirements.html).

+## Contributing to this repository

+There are a lot of good things we could recommend that partners do to improve the quality of their collections, but let's deliberately limit this repository's content to only what is **required**.